schulzefelix/laravel-stat-search-analytics/README.md

 ## Security

-If you discover any security related issues, please email schulzefelix@example.com instead of using the issue tracker.
+If you discover any security related issues, please email githubissues@schulze.co instead of using the issue tracker.

 ## Credits